Enabling Large Language Models to Generate Text with Citations: Related Work

 \section{Related Work}

-\paragraph{Evaluating citations.} Generating text with citations is closely related to attribution. \citet{rashkin2021measuring} define the ``attributable to identified sources''~(AIS) score to measure how faithful a generated text is to its sources. \citet{bohnet2022attributed} apply AIS scores on a single-document short-answer question answering dataset. \citet{honovich-etal-2022-true-evaluating,yue2023automatic} study building automatic evaluations for the AIS score.
-A concurrent work~\citep{liu2023evaluating} conduct human evaluation on commercial generative search engines like Bing Chat to examine their citation qualities.
+\paragraph{Evaluating citations.} Generating text with citations is closely related to attribution. \citet{rashkin2021measuring} define the ``attributable to identified sources''~(AIS) score to measure how faithful a generated text is to its sources. \citet{bohnet2022attributed} apply AIS scores on a single-document short-answer QA dataset. \citet{honovich-etal-2022-true-evaluating,yue2023automatic} study automatic evaluations for the AIS score.
+A concurrent work~\citep{liu2023evaluating} conduct human evaluation on commercial generative search engines to examine their citation qualities.

 Scientific citation text generation~\citep{funkquist2022citebench} is a related task to \citeeval{} where the model is provided the papers-to-cite and context and is required to recover the citing text.
 It is different from \citeeval{} as all citations are provided and the model only needs to perform the summarization.